mckennahampton/ServerRemoteUpdate/README.md

 # powershell
 After a lot of late nights patching critical servers until past 2AM, I thought that there must be a better way than what I was doing.
 I ended up developing a set of scripts that essentially run Windows MSU files in parallel on list of machines.
 After a lot of refining and testing, I ran it on the last Critical Patch night and saved several hours of time.
-I still worked until 2AM because one server in particular - OECU-DNAWEBQ2 - kept getting completely hung up in the middle of the cumulative update for some reason.
-If that had not gotten hung up, I would have been done at 11:45PM thanks to this script.